diBernardoGroup/Network-model-of-the-COVID-19/README.md

 Moreover, in 'stage2.m' and 'stage2_r.m' you need to select:

 2. the time windows specified as an array whose elements are the starting points of each time window

+'Regional_stage1.mat' and 'National_stage1.mat' contain the parameters obtained after stage 1 and stage 2 of the identification procedure described in the SI.
+They embed a numerical matrix organized as follows: Each row corresponds to a time window and each column represents a parameter.
+Specifically the columns correspond, in order, to :

+1. rho * \beta
+2. tau
+3. gamma
+4. I_0
+5. I_f

+'Regional_stage2.mat' and 'National_stage2.mat' contain the parameters obtained after stage 3 of the identification procedure described in the SI.
+They embed a numerical matrix organized as follows: Each column corresponds to a time window and each row represents a parameter.
+Specifically, the columns correspond, in order, to:
+1. eta_Q
+1. eta_H
+2. zeta
+3. alpha
+4. psi(I>H)
+5. kappa_Q(Q>H)
+6. kappa_H(H>Q)

 read_national_data.m:
 Reads the national data from the Protezione Civile github repository